Vehicle-to-grid: Japan

 Japan planned to spend $71.1 billion to upgrade existing grid infrastructure.
-Average Japanese homes use 10 to 12 KWh/day.
-The Nissan Leaf's 24 KWh battery capacity, could potentially provide up to two days of power.
+Average Japanese homes use 10 to 12 kWh/day.
+The Nissan Leaf's 24 kWh battery capacity, could provide up to two days of power.

-In November 2018 in Toyota City, Aichi Prefecture, Toyota Tsusho Corporation and Chubu Electric Power Co., Inc initiated VsG demonstrations with electric vehicles.
+In November 2018 in Toyota City, Aichi Prefecture, Toyota Tsusho Corporation and Chubu Electric Power Co., Inc initiated V2G demonstrations with electric vehicles.
 The demonstration examined how V2G systems balance demand and supply and power grid impacts.
-Two bi-directional charging stations, connected to a V2G aggregation server managed by Nuvve Corporation, were installed at a parking lot in Aichi Prefecture.
+Two bidirectional charging stations, connected to a V2G aggregation server managed by Nuvve Corporation, were installed at a parking lot in Aichi Prefecture.

 Denmark

 The Edison Project intends to install enough turbines to accommodate 50% of Denmark's total power needs, while using V2G to protect the grid.
 The Edison Project plans to use PEVs while they are plugged into the grid to store additional wind energy that the grid cannot handle.
-Then, during peak energy use hours, or when the wind is calm, the power stored in these PEVs will be fed into the grid.
-To aid in the acceptance of PEVs, zero emission vehicles received subsidies.
+During the hours of peak energy use, or when the wind is calm, the power stored in these PEVs will be fed into the grid.
+To aid in the acceptance of PEVs, zero emission vehicles received government subsidies.

-Following the Edison project, the Nikola project was started which focused on demonstrating V2G technology in a lab setting, located at the Risø Campus (DTU).
+Following the Edison project, the Nikola project was started which focused on demonstrating V2G technology in a laboratory setting at the Risø Campus of the Technical University of Denmark (DTU).
 DTU is a partner along with Nuvve and Nissan.
-The Nikola project completed in 2016, laying the groundwork for Parker, which used a fleet of EVs to demonstrate the technology in a real-life setting.
-This project is partnered by DTU, Insero, Nuvve, Nissan and Frederiksberg Forsyning (Danish DSO in Copenhagen).
+The Nikola project was completed in 2016, laying the groundwork for the Parker project, which used a fleet of EVs to demonstrate the technology in a real-life setting.
+This project was partnered by DTU, Insero, Nuvve, Nissan and Frederiksberg Forsyning (a Danish distribution system operator in Copenhagen).
 The partners explored commercial opportunities by systematically testing and demonstrating V2G services across car brands.
 Economic and regulatory barriers were identified as well as the economic and technical impacts of the applications on the power system and markets.
 The project started in August 2016 and ended in September 2018.

 United Kingdom

 Starting in January 2011, programs and strategies to assist in PEV adoption were implemented.

-In 2018, EDF Energy announced a partnership with Nuvve, to install up to 1,500 Vehicle to Grid (V2G) chargers.
+In 2018, EDF Energy announced a partnership with Nuvve, to install up to 1,500 V2G chargers.
 The chargers were to be offered to EDF Energy's business customers and at its own sites to provide up to 15 MW of energy storage capacity.

 In October 2019, a consortium called Vehicle to Grid Britain (V2GB) released a research report on the potential of V2G technologies.

 Poland

-Solaris opened a Charging Park in Bolechowo, Poland on September 29, 2022 which will be used to test charging and discharging of e-vehicles.
+Solaris opened a Charging Park in Bolechowo, Poland on September 29, 2022 intended to test charging and discharging of EVs.